-In this modern world, everyone is using the internet due to which the rate of cybercrime has surged in the last decade or so which has meant the demand for cyber experts to prevent them.
+In this modern world, everyone is using the internet and the rate of cybercrime has surged in the last decade or so which has meant there is a rise in the demand of cyber experts to prevent them.
 Therefore, it is important for aspiring candidates to learn Digital forensics from the scratch.

-The purpose of this article is to list down 6 digital forensic books for the students who wish to stand their careers in this field.
-The digital forensic books listed down gives you a brief idea as to how forensic experts integrate with response to the cybersecurity incidents, malware attacks, investigations to these incidents, etc.
+The purpose of this article is to list 6 digital forensic books for students who wish to stand their careers in this field.
+The digital forensic books listed down give you a brief idea as to how forensic experts integrate with response to cybersecurity incidents, malware attacks, investigations to these incidents, etc.

-For understanding the concept of Cybercrime, these 6 listed digital forensic books can be very helpful to you for the foundation and formal knowledge.
+For understanding the concept of Cybercrime, these 6 listed digital forensic books can be very helpful to build the foundation and your formal knowledge for this subject.

-Cybercrimes are increasing day-by-day and therefore to prevent them a basic knowledge of computer is needed.
-There are a lot of books available in the market but we have shortlisted some of the best 6 digital forensic books for beginners.
+Cybercrimes are increasing day by day and therefore to prevent them a basic knowledge of computers is needed.
+There are a lot of books available in the market but we have shortlisted some of the best digital forensic books for beginners.

 This book was written by Gerard Johansen.
-It will dwell you into the understanding of how digital forensic integrates with the response towards cybersecurity incidents.
-In this second edition, the author makes you aware of digital forensic activities and incident responses to protect an organization from future attacks.
+It dwells on the understanding of how digital forensic integrates with the response to cybersecurity incidents.
+In this second edition, the author awares you of digital forensic activities and incident responses to protect an organization from future attacks.

-This book will help you in learning how to efficiently investigate and report any unwanted cyber crimes, perform properly collect and handle the evidence, analyze the evidence, determining the root cause of the security incident, and writing the incident report and document the key findings of your analysis.
+This book will help you in learning how to efficiently investigate and report any unwanted cyber crimes, perform properly collect and handle the evidence, analyze the evidence, determine the root cause of the security incident, and writing the incident report, and document the key findings of your analysis.